Who We Are

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-Requests made to our site are encrypted using SSL (Secure Sockets Layer), as may be indicated by a padlock in your web browser’s address bar when viewing pages on our sites.
-Using this encryption method prevents submitted data to be intercepted.
+Requests made to the Purple Turtle Creative website are encrypted using SSL (Secure Sockets Layer), as may be indicated by a padlock in your web browser’s address bar.
+Using this encryption method helps prevent interception of submitted data.

-Additionally, we implement leading website security software to prevent data breaches and malicious logins.
-Using this software, we also require two-factor authentication for administrative accounts that have access to sensitive information.
-Furthermore, vulnerable account names are not permitted and failed login attempts are limited to prevent brute-force attacks.
+Additionally, Purple Turtle Creative uses leading website security software and best practices, such as 2FA (two-factor authentication), to prevent data breaches and malicious logins.
+Furthermore, the Purple Turtle Creative website does not permit vulnerable account names and limits failed login attempts to prevent brute-force attacks.